teambit/docs/docs/understanding-bit/monorepos.md

 title: Monorepos
 ---

+Monorepos are a solution to help through collaboration and dev experience issues at scale.

 ## What is a Monorepo?
 A Monorepo is a single Git repository that holds the source code for multiple projects (application and libraries) along with everything required for them.